quickapps/cms/plugins/Eav/README.rst

 Caches are automatically updated after every entity update.
 However, cache may become out of sync under certain circumstances.
-In some cases, you will be able to see cached values for virtual columns that was previously removed/modified if the entity has not been updated yet.
+In some cases, you will be able to see cached values for virtual columns that was previously removed/modified if the entity has not been updated/synced yet.

 Updating EAV-cache of every entity after virtual columns are changed is a really expensive task, that is why EAV plugin **will not** perform this task automatically.